SherG/cool-iron/blog/amazon-department-stores.md

 > The insider leaks seem to be describing Hointer, a project spearheaded by former Amazon exec Nadia Shouraboura

+Hointer's beta stores functioned as testbeds and proof-of-concept.
+So it's not surprising that they were used to attract <a href="https://digital.hbs.edu/platform-rctom/submission/how-macys-and-technology-fit-well-together/" target="blank">retailers</a> who wanted to deploy and test the tech in their own stores.

 Shoppers could use her proprietary app to capture QR codes.
 Tap the app and the items were automatically sent to a high-tech dressing room.
 Need a different size?
 Tap the touch screen in the fitting room and the clothing item would instantly appear before you, thanks to micro-robotics.
 No running after the salesperson or going in-and-out of the dressing room to hunt down what you needed.

 Tap another button and have a knowledgeable stylist come to consult with you on a different look.
 And forget the checkout line.
 You paid on your way out with a wave of your phone.